cssinjs/jss/docs/js-api.md

 - `link` - link jss `Rule` instances with DOM `CSSRule` instances so that styles, can be modified dynamically, false by default because it has some performance cost.
 - `element` - style element, will create one by default.
 - `index` - 0 by default - determines DOM rendering order, higher number = higher specificity (inserted after).
-- `generateClassName` - a function that generates a unique class name.
+- `generateId` - a function that generates a unique class name.
 - `classNamePrefix` - a string, which will be added at the beginning of the class name.

 ```javascript